You have 80,000 hours in your career: 40 hours per week, 50 weeks per year, for 40 years.

 This might not be an easy path, but it is a meaningful one.
 We’ve often felt deeply uncertain about what to do, and intimidated by the scale of the issues.
 But we’ve also found a great deal of meaning and satisfaction in our efforts, especially as more and more people have joined us.

 We believe you could have a realistic shot at helping to tackle some of the world’s biggest and most neglected problems, and our central aim is to help you do that.
-If you feel able to spend your career in this way, here’s how we can help:
+If you feel able to spend your career in this way, the easiest place to start is our newsletter:

 How we can help you